 All payments are due at the time of registration or before the end of each month.
-Payments may be made online, in person (at the cashier's office) or via U.S. mail.
-When sent by mail with the student's ID number, payments may be made by a certified check, cashier's check, money order, American Express, Discover, MasterCard, or Visa.
-Return of personal checks due to insufficient funds will result in permanent refusal of any subsequent check payment privileges and may subject the student to administrative withdrawal from the University for nonpayment of account.
-A charge of \$35.00 will be added to the student's account for checks returned by the bank.
+Payments may be made online, in person (at the cashier's office) with American Express, Discover, Matercard, Visa or via U.S. mail.
+Return of personal checks due to insufficient funds could result in permanent refusal of any subsequent check payment privileges and may subject the student to administrative withdrawal from the University for nonpayment of account.
+A charge of \$35.00 could be added to the student's account for checks returned by the bank.